croct-tech/templates/README.md

 | **Croct**    | `croct:/<template>`                | `https://croct.com/templates/<template>`      |
 | **Vercel**   | `vercel:/<template>`               | `https://vercel.com/templates/<template>`     |
 | **Magic UI** | `magicui:/ui/<component>`          | `https://magicui.design/r/<component>`        |

+To add a new alias, open a pull request with the new entry in the [registry](registry.json).

 ## Contribute